chaos-polymtl/lethe/doc/source/examples/unresolved-cfd-dem/square-fluidized-bed/square-fluidized-bed.rst

 Simulation control
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Another subsection, which is generally the one we put at the top of the parameter files, is the ``simulation control`` . ``time step``, end time, log, and ``output frequency`` are defined here.
 Additionally, users can specify the output folder for the simulation results in this subsection.
 The ``log frequency`` parameter controls the frequency at which the iteration number is printed on the terminal.
 If ``log frequency = 1000`` the iteration number will be printed out every 1000 iterations.
 This is an easy way to monitor the progress of the simulation.
 A simulation time of 1 s was chosen with a time step of 0.000005.
 It is important to choose a long enough time as to allow all particles to come to rest.
-We store the output files generated in the folder output_dem:
+We store the output files generated in the folder output-dem:

 .. code-block:: text